 And thank you to Florists’ Review magazine.
 I’m delighted to serve as Contributing Editor for Slow Flowers Journal, found in the pages of Florists’ Review.
 Read our stories at slowflowersjournal.com.

 Johnny’s Selected Seeds, an employee-owned company that provides our industry the best flower, herb and vegetable seeds — supplied to farms large and small and even backyard cutting gardens like mine.
 Find the full catalog of flower seeds and bulbs at johnnysseeds.com.

 Syndicate Sales, an American manufacturer of vases and accessories for the professional florist.
 Look for the American Flag Icon to find Syndicate’s USA-made products and join the Syndicate Stars loyalty program at syndicatesales.com.

+I’m Debra Prinzing, host and producer of the Slow Flowers Podcast.
 Next week, you’re invited to join me in putting more American grown flowers on the table, one vase at a time.
 And If you like what you hear, please consider logging onto iTunes and posting a listener review.

 The content and opinions expressed here are either mine alone or those of my guests alone, independent of any podcast sponsor or other person, company or organization.